stormY322/Tobii_g3_Matlab_realtime_interface/README.md

 # Tobii Pro Glasses 3 - MATLAB Real-time Interface

-This project provides a MATLAB-based interface for the Tobii Pro Glasses 3.
+This project is a real-time interface designed to integrate the Tobii Pro Glasses 3 wearable eye tracker with MATLAB environment.

 ## Prerequisites